convox/docs/docs/reference/rack-parameters/SpotFleetAllowedInstanceTypes.md

 # SpotFleetAllowedInstanceTypes

 Comma-separated list of allowed instance types in the Spot Fleet.
-This parameter cannot be used together with [SpotFleetExcludedInstanceTypes](/reference/rack-parameters/SpotFleetExcludedInstanceTypes) -- if both are set, `SpotFleetAllowedInstanceTypes` takes precedence.
+This parameter cannot be used together with [SpotFleetExcludedInstanceTypes](/reference/rack-parameters/SpotFleetExcludedInstanceTypes).
+If both are set, `SpotFleetAllowedInstanceTypes` takes precedence.
 This parameter can be used only when Spot Fleet is enabled by setting [SpotFleetMaxPrice](/reference/rack-parameters/SpotFleetMaxPrice).

 | Default value  | "" |